-- · Date of purchase - · Model and serial number - Proof of purchase (dated invoice, bill of sale, cancelled check, or payment record) - The name / address of the store from which you purchased the furnace
+- · Date of purchase - Model and serial number - · Proof of purchase (dated invoice, bill of sale, cancelled check, or payment record) - The name / address of the store from which you purchased the furnace

-Shelter Furnace warranties the firebox and cast iron grates to be free of defects in material and workmanship for 5 years.
-Intentional misuse or abuse causing burn through of the cast iron components voids all warranties.
+Shelter Furnace warranties the firebox and cast iron grates to be free of defects in material and workmanship for 5 years from the date of the original purchase.
+The cast iron grates are warranted for 5 years so long as the furnace is operated safely in accordance with the owner's manual.
+Intentional misuse or abuse causing burn through of cast iron components is NOT warrantied.
 Over firing the furnace will cause the front face to crack and is not covered by the warranty.
-Furthermore, some aesthetic deterioration can be expected as the result of normal operation, therefore the physical appearance is not guaranteed to remain unchanged.
-The manufacturer warranties all electrical components for 1 year.
+Furthermore, some cosmetic deterioration can be expected as the result of normal operation, therefore the physical appearance is not guaranteed to remain unchanged.
+The manufacturer warranties all electrical components for 1 year and the blower motor for 1 year.
 Please be advised that the firebrick and door gaskets are excluded from this warranty.